Cheryl Dunye: Other works

 Taking a turn from self-written lesbian-focused films, she directed My Baby's Daddy starring Eddie Griffin, Michael Imperioli, and Anthony Anderson in 2004, although a character in the film turns out to be lesbian.

 She directed The Owls, co-written with novelist Sarah Schulman, which made its debut at the Berlin International Film Festival.
 The film is about a group of "Older, Wiser Lesbians" (an acronym of which provides the title) who accidentally kill a younger woman and try to cover it up.
 The cast includes Guinevere Turner and V. S. Brodie, who had appeared together in the 1994 lesbian-themed film Go Fish and The Watermelon Woman, as well as Dunye, Lisa Gornick, Skyler Cooper, and Deak Evgenikos.

 In 2010, Dunye's feature script Adventures in the 419, also co-written with Schulman, was selected as one of the works-in-progress films in the Tribeca All Access program during the 2010 Tribeca Film Festival.
 The film is set in Amsterdam and is about 419 scams among the immigrant community.
 A television adaptation of the film is currently in the works.
 Her romantic comedy Mommy is Coming was nominated for Best Feature Film at the 2012 Berlin Film Festival.
 She has expressed interest in adapting some literary works from Octavia Butler and Audre Lorde.

 Television

-In 2017, Dunye had her TV directorial debut with Ava Duvernay's Queen Sugar "as part of Duvernay's initiative to create opportunities for female film directors to enter the field of Television."
+In 2017, Dunye had her TV directorial debut with Ava DuVernay's Queen Sugar "as part of DuVernay's initiative to create opportunities for female film directors to enter the field of Television."
 She directed two episodes in its second season and in 2019 she served as the Producing Director of season 4.
 Her other episodic directing credits include Claws (TNT), The Fosters (Freeform), Love Is (OWN), The Chi (Showtime), Star (FOX), Dear White People (Netflix), David Makes Man (OWN), All Rise (CBS), Delilah (OWN), Lovecraft Country (HBO), Y: The Last Man (FX), and The Umbrella Academy (Netflix).
-Her episode of Lovecraft Country "Strange Case" earned Dunye a 52nd NAACP Image Award Nomination for Outstanding Directing in a Drama Series.

-In 2020 Dunye optioned the rights to the novel The Gilda Stories by Jewelle Gomez for which she will serve as writer and director for its television adaptation.

-She is also working on developing the British novel Trumpet by Jackie Kay into a television series.